 The western side of the proposed Ripsey Wash TSF is underlain by the Hackberry Fault, expressed as a zone of fractures and breccia that have a higher permeability than the surrounding bedrock.
-Prior to the construction of the starter dam in the area of the Hackberry Fault zone, Asarco would remove vegetation material for the length of the fault zone, both beneath the starter dam and up-drainage of the starter dam, along the trace of the fault zone (where the fault line intersects the surface) within the footprint of the proposed tailings impoundment.
-Asarco would also remove much of the alluvial material above the trace of the fault zone within the planned footprint of the TSF.
-The exposed trace of the Hackberry Fault would then be compacted using a vibratory compactor or similar machine.
-Immediately down-gradient of the fault zone and within the footprint of the tailings impoundment area, a containment dam oriented approximately perpendicular to the starter dam would be constructed.
-The up-drainage side of the starter dam in the vicinity of the fault zone and the up-drainage side of the inside containment dam would be lined with an 80-mil HDPE (or equivalent) liner.
+Prior to the construction of the starter dam in the area of the Hackberry Fault zone, Asarco would remove vegetation material for the length of the fault zone, both beneath the starter dam and immediately up-drainage of the starter dam, along the trace of the fault zone (where the fault line intersects the surface).
+Asarco would also remove much of the alluvial material above the trace of the fault zone beneath the starter dam.1 The exposed trace of the Hackberry Fault would then be compacted using a vibratory compactor or similar machine.
+Immediately down-gradient of the fault zone, a containment dam oriented approximately perpendicular to the starter dam would be constructed.
+The upgradient slope of the starter dam in the vicinity of the fault zone and the up-drainage side of the inside containment dam would be lined with an 80-mil HDPE (or equivalent) liner.
 Up-gradient of the internal containment dam, and immediately up-gradient of the trace of the fault zone, Asarco would begin the placement of tailings material such that the tailings fines would seal the fault zone and prevent seepage under the starter dam at the site where it intersects the Hackberry Fault zone.
 Underdrains will be constructed within the TSF basin to convey water past the portion of the impoundment where the Hackberry Fault crosses beneath the Ripsey Wash alluvium.
 A monitoring well down-gradient of the tailings embankment within the Hackberry Fault zone will be placed to serve as a point of compliance with the Project's ADEQ APP.
 The purpose of this well is to characterize and monitor groundwater conditions within the fault zone during operations and as part of post-closure activities (see Section 4.3).